sebastiankozub/LegoCertificationStore/README.md

 ## Tools installation

 ### `npm`
 Istall node.js and npm should be there.
 ### `truffle`
-Compile, depoy and test.
+Compile, depoy and test framework for Solidity.
 Install globally.
 ### `ganache`
 Running ethereum node and test blockchain.
 ### `metamask`